izarma/egui-guessing-game/README.md

 # egui-guessing-game
-Guessing game for the Rust Book with GUI
+Guessing game for the Rust Book with GUI using egui library